Queen Elizabeth's Grammar School, Faversham: Lower school

 As of 2024, the lower school has an intake of around 180 students at the beginning of Year Seven (aged 11).
 The lower schools uniform consists of a navy blue blazer with the school badge on the breast pocket for both boys and girls.
 Boys should wear a white shirt that can be either long or short sleeved and must be worn with a tie along with black tailored trousers.
 Girls should wear a white revere style fitted shirt, with the option of the length of the sleeve, a navy blue pleated skirt or tailored navy blue trousers.
-Socks must be in the colours of navy, black or grey and shoes must be black.
+Socks must be in the colours of navy or black and shoes must be black.
 Additionally, a dark navy v-neck jumper may be worn, but should contain the school logo and come from the school's official suppliers.
 As of 2023 the school uniform is not split by gender officially.